zman64/odin-recipes/README.md

 # odin-recipes
-HTML BareBones with some boot-licking recipes
+HTML BareBones with some finger-licking recipes